wdecoster/nano-snakemake/README.md

 # SV-snakemake
-A snakemake pipeline for SV analysis from nanopore genome sequencing
+A set of snakemake pipelines for nanopore whole genome sequencing processing and analysis

+- SV analysis using ngmlr and sniffles
+- methylation analysis using nanopolish